 Arrive Early

-Escape the Crowds at the Vatican.
+Escape the Crowds at the Vatican

 Attractions Near the Vatican

-- Piazza Navona – one of Rome’s most famous squares, with a stunning Bernini waterfall as the centrepiece.
-20 minutes’ walk from St. Peter’s Square
+- Piazza Navona: one of Rome’s most famous squares, with a Bernini fountain as the centrepiece.
+20 minutes’ walk.

-- Villa Farnesina – a beautiful Renaissance-era suburban villa, found in trendy Trastevere neighbourhood, 20 minutes’ walk from St. Peter’s Square
+- Villa Farnesina: a Renaissance-era suburban villa in the trendy Trastevere neighbourhood.
+20 minutes’ walk.

-- Belvedere del Gianicolo – a popular viewpoint which overlooks the city of Rome.
-25 minutes’ walk from St. Peter’s Square.
+- Belvedere del Gianicolo: a popular viewpoint overlooking Rome.
+25 minutes’ walk.

 Where to Stay Near the Vatican